MadMaxMcKinney/max-mckinney-gatsby/src/work/youtube-tutorials-on-uiux-design/index.md

 <p class="photo-grid-subtitle">Web Design & UI Design</p>

 ##### Tutorials
 Being a modern designer means adapting to both new technology and new tools all the time.
 I am a believer that there can never be enough knowledge shared online.
 I was self taught in my skills and YouTube played a big part in that, it is only fair that I provide back to the source that helped me.
-I focus on technical tutorials for various design tools (like Figma, Invision Studio, etc) and then using those skills walk through practical design exercises using them.
+I focus on technical tutorials for various design tools (like Figma, Adobe XD, Sketch, etc) and then using those skills walk through practical design exercises using them.

 <div class="photo-grid-container">
 <div class="photo-grid">